danilowoz/react-native-styl/README.md

 ### Benchmark

-In the internal tests rendering 5k views and 10k views into a Scrollview, _styl_ shows to be one of the most performative ways to write the stylesheet in React Native, losing only to the officially recommended approach for React Native community.
-The results below are the average of 5 completely renders measured in milliseconds:
+Internal tests rendering 5k views and 10k views into a Scrollview, _styl_ shows to be one of the most performative ways to write stylesheets in React Native, losing only to the native approaches.
+The results below are the average of 5 complete renders measured in milliseconds:

 | Library           | Rendering 5k Views | Rendering 10k Views |
 | :---------------- | :----------------: | :-----------------: |